 - Using a non-center-cutting tool

 In these situations, cutting stability may decrease and tool wear may increase.
-For harder materials and stronger rigidity, a 4 flute end mill for steel and stainless steel is often a better choice.

 Safe Starting Parameters for Soft Materials